ecronix/react-most-wanted/README.md

 ```

-We also need to create a file 'fr.js' into the 'locales' fodler.
+We also need to create a file 'fr.js' into the 'locales' folder.
 I would recommend to juts copy the 'en.js' file and to translate the strings.

 To add more translated strings just add them to every language file you have in the 'locales' folder.

 ### Theming

-To change or to add a new theme you would habe to add or edit a theme file into the 'themes' folder and a reference to it into the 'index.js' file.
+To change or to add a new theme you would have to add or edit a theme file into the 'themes' folder and a reference to it into the 'index.js' file.

-FOr example we crate a file 'my_theme.js' and change the 'index.j' file like below.
-You can use the 'ics_theme' as bootstrapp for new projects or get a new one from the offical 'material-ui' documentation.
+For example we crate a file 'my_theme.js' and change the 'index.j' file like below.
+You can use the 'ics_theme' as bootstrap for new projects or get a new one from the official 'material-ui' documentation.

 ```js